khofstadter/bcmi.khofstadter.com/README.md

 ## diary

+### 2019 02 07 (Fri)
+continue with Jeff Strong videos and notes;
+thinking about odd meters and tempo changes (speed up or down) in SC;

+### 2019 02 07 (Thu)
+research on Jeff Strong and his drumming techniques;
+more on coming blog post 'jeff strong';
+testing new sc widgets that look like OpenBCI GUI widgets;

+### 2019 02 06 (Wed)
+started redesigning the TempoClock part of the seq;

+### 2019 02 04 (Mon)
+Test new code from Fredrik.

+### 2019 02 03 (Sun)
+OpenBCI-SuperCollider update test (bcmi diary 11 video:https://youtu.be/hjnweAmfmm0)

 ### 2019 02 01 (Fri)

 - conversations about corrosion on EEG electrodes;
 - checking forum and github issues;
+- tested impedence with openbci_gui and greentek, i expected a difference between the electrode heads with the black flap and the once which seem to look brand new with the silver part, but after having experimented for a while, they delivered similar results. now.
+	- I move the reference electrode back to REF from CZ, and it seemed to reduce the impedance (WHY?);
+	- let's try brand new sponges;
+	- let's check the water, i've used normal water;